 57 My work found that there are adequate arrangements in place to support financial planning, management, and control.
-Whilst finances are well
+Whilst finances are well scrutinised, improving its longer-term financial position must remain a key priority.

 - 58 The Health Board achieved its financial duties for 2021-22.
 However, it failed to produce a financially balanced IMTP for 2022-25.
 It also risks not achieving its financial duty to break-even at the end of 2022-23 due to the need to manage its underlying deficit and address growing cost pressures. - 59 The Health Board's arrangements for financial management and control are adequate.
 It has taken positive steps to enhance public transparency by ensuring detailed papers on counter fraud and procurement are discussed in public, rather than in private Audit and Assurance Committee meetings, where this is appropriate. - 60 Financial reports are regularly scrutinised by the Finance Committee, and provide a clear and open overview of the Health Board's financial performance, challenges, and risks.